Ferryistaken/website/_posts/set-up-a-mobile-webdev-envirnomet-on-an-ipad-for-free/2020-07-18-set-up-a-mobile-webdev-envirnomet-on-an-ipad-for-free.markdown

 As I said before I am using a 2017 IPad, paired with the [Anne Pro 2](https://annepro2.com/products/kailh-box-switchobins-anne-pro-2-60-nkro-bluetooth-4-0-type-c-rgb-mechanical-gaming-keyboard?variant=28863929057357).
 A lot of people have reported issues with the bluetooth but I found that if the device that it's paired with is only a couple of inches away(like in our case) it works perfectly.
 I have the one with brown switches, because I think that they are the best "mainstream" ones.
 The fact that the keyboard is a 60% really helps with the portability of the whole setup. <br>

 ### Software
 I use Working Copy as my IDE because of the perfect git integration(it is more of a git client with an IDE built around of it than an IDE with some git features).
-The syntax highilighting works very well and it supports a lot of file formats. <br>
+The syntax highlighting works very well and it supports a lot of file formats. <br>
 In order to deploy my articles as soon as I push them I set up [Netlify](https://www.netlify.com/) so that it builds my [Jekyll](https://jekyllrb.com/) site every time that the master branch is updated, which basically means that as soon as I change my code, the site gets updated in a matter of seconds, so that I can publish new articles even without the use of a pc. <br>
 The main flaw of this setup is that I cannot push entire directories, so the folder structure that I usually keep of */_posts/post-name/post.markdown* gets messed up, which is a major inconvenience, because I then have to create new directories for any new post that I created without my pc, as soon as I get back to my pc.
 <br>